Macron’s ship is taking water once again, but Le Pen gives him a hand

 The new law delays immigrants’ access to social benefits and makes it harder for them to bring family members to France.
 Any new migrants wishing to apply for benefits will have to stay longer in France and prove that they are law-abiding, well-integrated members of the Republic’s community in order to be enrolled into social programs.
 The minimum period will be 5 years, and 30 months in case of those having a job.
 The family members whom they would like to bring to France will need to prove they speak French.

-It also outlaws holding children in correctional facilities: they are going to be deported to the country of origin if they are found guilty of a crime.
-The same goes of course for adult immigrants with criminal record.
+It also outlaws holding children in correctional facilities: they will be deported to their country of origin if they are found guilty of a crime.
+The same goes, of course, for adult immigrants with a criminal record.
 Furthermore, a contentious clause separates residents from immigrants—even those who are lawfully residing in France—when deciding who is eligible for benefits.

 Macron’s Stars

-And when it comes to Macron’s position on the European level… not long ago Donald Tusk was sworn in as Poland’s new prime minister.
+And when it comes to Macron’s position on the European level… not long ago, Donald Tusk was sworn in as Poland’s new prime minister.
 Earlier in December, he was acknowledged by Politico, and not only, as the most powerful person in Europe right now.
 It was just two weeks before Macron’s defeat.
-What’s more, last European summits are showing that power of France is going somewhere away, with Meloni and Orban, apart from Tusk, being on the frontline of issues, and not Macron, who always wanted to champion the European leadership.
+What’s more, the last European summits are showing that the power of France is going somewhere away, with Meloni and Orban, apart from Tusk, being on the front line of issues, and not Macron, who always wanted to champion the European leadership.

 New Anti-Immigration Regime

 This agreement will set back European asylum law for decades to come.
-Its likely outcome is a surge in suffering on every step of a person’s journey to seek asylum in the EUsays Eve Geddie.
+Its likely outcome is a surge in suffering on every step of a person’s journey to seek asylum in the EU says Eve Geddie.
 Director of Amnesty International’s European Institutions Office.
-NEverthelless this stance on anti-immigration policies might come handy for Macron’s future battle for imposing strictly French measures.
+Nevertheless, this stance on anti-immigration policies might come handy for Macron’s future battle for imposing strictly French measures.

-In November 69% of French voters marked their disapproval of Macron’s government actions.
+In November, 69% of French voters marked their disapproval of Macron’s government actions.
 The question about stability of France is once again looming on the horizon, after last year’s violent strikes and the revolt in the banlieues in June and July.
-What Macron will decide later?
-Is Darmanin going to be new Macronist presidential candidate… because there is no one else?
+What will Macron decide later?
+Is Darmanin going to be the new Macronist presidential candidate… because there is no one else?

 Subscribe to Cross-border Talks’ YouTube channel!
 Follow the project’s Facebook and Twitter page!
 And here are the podcast’s Telegram channel and its Substack newsletter!